vilanovi/Proxy-Utilities/README.md

 Right now, you can find solutions the following problems:

-#1.
-Setting & Getting & Commiting values
+#Setting & Getting & Commiting values

 Use the `AMProxyObjectCommiter` to create a proxy object that responds messages as a given object but where you can "set" and "get" properties and then "commit" them.